I’m Tony Davys, an avid Kiwi outdoorsman. Five years ago, my family and I were thrust into the wilds of Australia by the forces of nature.

 For 4 months the aftershocks came every day.
 Sometimes 10 -15 over magnitude 4 a day.
 The ones at night were annoying.
 They would often be spaced so that you were just nodding off to sleep as the next one came.
 The whole town looked like zombies after a night like that.
 Often aftershocks would sound like a truck coming down the road.
 You would brace yourself for the impact, never knowing how big it was going to be, always feeling a bit silly when it was actually a truck coming down the road.

-Christchurch city took a direct hit from a 6.3 magnitude earthquake.
-People died and the city was in ruins.
+Christchurch City took a direct hit from a magnitude 6.3 earthquake.
+180 people died and the city was in ruins in 21 seconds.

 I remember being in a stunned state of shock after that earthquake.
 I arrived home from the airport after being stuck by traffic fleeing the city about 2 hours later.
 Quite differently from “our” quake, this time we still had power.
 Helen and I sat in front of the TV and watched it all unfold for a day and a half.
 We couldn’t believe it had happened again.